Braille and Audio Reading Download (BARD)

 How to Play a Downloaded Book or Magazine

 - Insert the flash drive into the USB port on the right side of the NLS digital player.
 Power up the player.
 The book or magazine will start playing automatically.
-If nothing happens or a message appears that no book was found, please contact the library for assistance.
+If nothing happens or a message plays saying that no book was found, attempt to re-download the book.
+If you still have problems, email NLSdownload@loc.gov for assistance.

 Contact the library at 1-800-226-6075 if you need further assistance.